 Also known as: Water loading test and Water deprivation test

-- Water loading -- drinking excessive amounts of water or receiving fluids through a vein
+- Water loading.
+Drinking large amounts of water or receiving fluids through a vein.

-- Water deprivation -- avoiding fluids for a certain amount of time
+- Water deprivation.
+Not drinking fluids for a certain amount of time.

 - 1.001 after drinking excessive amounts of water